vbirds/tokoro/readme.md

 Not a coroutine library for maximizing multi-core CPU throughput. ( There are quite some coroutine libraries doing that. ) However, you can still delegate computation to threads and return results into tokoro coroutines.

 ### Hello tokoro
-Here's a short example of how tokoro is used.
+Here's a simple, compilable example showcasing Tokoro in action.
 ```C++
 // This example is compilable, make sure you enable the C++ 20 flag.
 #include "tokoro.h"